lightning/bolts/11-payment-encoding.md

 which is _even_, and the next most significant bit is numbered 1, which is _odd_.

-Note that the `payment_secret` feature prevents probing attacks from nodes along the path, but only if made compulsory: yet doing so will break older clients which do not understand the feature.
-It is compulsory for `basic_mpp` however, as that is also a recent feature, and makes nodes more vulnerable to probing attacks as there is no lower-bound on the amount sent.

 ### Requirements

 A writer:
   - MUST set the `9` field to a feature vector compliant with the [BOLT 9 origin node requirements](09-features.md#requirements).
-  - MUST set an `s` field if and only if the `payment_secret` feature is set.

 A reader:
   - if the feature vector does not set all known, transitive feature dependencies: